derBlaumond/cognitive_vault/PRESENTATION_SCRIPT_EN 2.md

 **Purpose:** To compare PDF format against Markdown format and determine which provides better search results for daily use.

-**Current status:** PDF is less compact than MD and may include menus and labels.
+PDF is less compact than MD and may include menus and labels.
 MD format is currently preferred, but PDF Agent remains active for testing purposes.

 **Third, the GitOps Workload Agent.**